 What does the operation involve?

-Your surgeon will close the weak spot with strong stitches or a synthetic mesh (for larger hernias).
+Your surgeon will remove the hernial sac and close the weak spot with strong stitches or a synthetic mesh.

 What complications can happen?